The 1966 Shelby/AC 427 Cobra

 Here's what I did :

 I have the Canton billet block off on the engine.
-I ran the line from the
+I ran the line from the engine to the filters then from

 the filters to the thermostat.
-From there to the oil cooler and back to the
+From there to the oil cooler and back to the thermostat.

-Then through the checkvalve with a 'T' where I tie in the pre-oiler and back to
+Then through the checkvalve with a 'T' where I tie in the pre-oiler and back to the engine.

 Was a piece of cake once I laid it out on paper.
 I used all stainless -10 hose and AN fittings.
 It looks a bit 'pasta-like' under the hood but I think I got it right.

-I installed AN fittings and stainless braided hoses for the upper
+I installed AN fittings and stainless braided hoses for the upper water lines.

-water lines.
-I used a billet swivel outlet on the intake manifold from CSI. |
+I used a billet swivel outlet on the intake manifold from CSI.

 There is disconnect with a big red switch.
 I also have a 'T' handle between the seats which controls a main disconnect for the trunk mounted battery.
 I used standard toggles with the rubber screw on covers.
 The covers are available at, believe it or not, Home Depot.
 They are of higher quality than ones I paid 4 bucks for from a racing supply catalog.
 Note the red 'T' fire actuator.

 You can see where I mounted the MSD ignition.
-Note the line to the diaphragm
+Note the line to the diaphragm for the dash

 mounted fuel pressure gauge.